radiosilence/anthropic-play/README.md

 - 🐛 **Debugging** - Fixing issues and optimizing performance
 - 📝 **Documentation** - Writing this very README!

-It's a testament to the power of AI-assisted development - what would normally take days of work was completed in a few hours of collaborative coding between human and AI.
+It's a testament to the power of AI-assisted development - what would normally take days of work was completed in about 20 minutes of collaborative coding between human and AI.
 The future of programming is here! 🚀

 ---